alexispurslane/SomeAlgorithims/STATS.md

 Winner: Haskell & Elixir

+# Round 2: Multi-directional Temperature Converter
+## Statistics

+### Lines Of Code
+- Haskell: 3LOC
+- Erlang: 5LOC
+- JavaScript: 7LOC
+- Elixir: 8LOC

+Winner: Haskell

+### Development Speed
+- Haskell: ~1min
+- Erlang: ~2min (I had to figure out wether a non-caps name is an atom.
+This confused me slightly)
+- JavaScript: ~2mins (Mostly becouse I knew the language better than the other two, and most of the time it was just typing)
+- Elixir: ~4min (I was confused by the single-line function syntax, and needed to look up how to use atoms)

+Winner: Haskell

+### High-levelness

+Ok, this time, Elixir, Erlang, and Haskell had pretty much the same code, with a few minor syntax differences (In Haskell, I also had to use strings instead of atoms, and becouse of that, Haskell loses this round by a bit.)

+- Erlang
+- Haskell
+- Elixir
+And, way lower than those three:
+- JavaScript

+Winner: Erlang

+### Error Message Helpfulness

+I actually had some errors with Elixir and Erlang.
+For Erlang, it was a tiny mistake with forgetting that the `export` keyword takes an array.
+With Elixir, it was a syntactic error with forgetting an `end` statement.
+In both cases, they majorly failed to give any useful information.

+Winner: Haskell

+# Overall Remarks

 ### Syntax Style
 Note: In order of worst to best, on a scale of one to ten.